LogicalAtomist/LandonElkind/_pages/about.md

 * Philosophy of Science

 ## Academic employment
+* **2021-present** Western Kentucky University, Department of Political Science, Assistant Professor of Philosophy
-* **2020-present** University of Alberta, Philosophy, Izaak Walton Killam Postdoctoral Fellow
+* **2020-2021** University of Alberta, Department of Philosophy, Izaak Walton Killam Postdoctoral Fellow
-* **2018-2020** University of Iowa, Philosophy, Visiting Assistant Professor
+* **2018-2020** University of Iowa, Department of Philosophy, Visiting Assistant Professor

 ## Education
 * **2018** PhD in Philosophy and MS in Mathematics, University of Iowa